Reporting a concern: guidance for the public

 When the investigation has been concluded, we’ll review all the available evidence and determine what action to take.

-All cases are assessed against our investigations criteria guidance, which you can read in English or in Welsh.
+All cases are assessed against our investigations criteria guidance.
 We use this guidance to decide whether to refer the case to the Investigating Committee or Fitness to Practise Committee.
 Only the most serious cases are referred on.

 If it’s not necessary to refer the concern to one of our committees, we’ll write to explain the reasons why and, where appropriate, suggest other organisations that may be able to help.